tsjk/rindeal-ebuild-repo/README.md

 Features that the vast majority of my ebuilds has in common:

- - code in ebuilds is **correct, clean, documented**, thus making packages maintainable and easily updatable
+ - code in ebuilds is **clean and documented**, thus making packages maintainable and easily updatable
  - **USE flags** are provided for almost any configurable option
      - instead of packing multitude of options under a single feature as _Gentoo™_ devs do
  - full **_systemd_** integration (services, templates, timers, ...), no _OpenRC_/_cron_ support